-I’m Martijn Smit, assistant professor of economic geography at Utrecht University (80%), and guest researcher at the department of spatial economics of the Vrije Universiteit Amsterdam.
+I’m Martijn Smit, assistant professor of economic geography at Utrecht University.

 This homepage contains details of my current projects on this page, with downloadable versions of working papers and articles, or links to them; other overviews can be found at RePEc, Google Scholar, and Orcid.
 A brief overview of my teaching activities is also available.

-I’m a Fellow of the Regional Studies Association since 2015, and an ex officio member of the council of the Regional Science Assocation International (because I edit the RSAI newsletters).
+I’ve been a Fellow of the Regional Studies Association since 2015, and am an ex officio member of the council of the Regional Science Assocation International as co-editor of the RSAI newsletters.
 I represent the Dutch Regional Science Assocation in the council of the European Regional Science Assocation, and I am the treasurer of the Dutch section.

 As a reviewer, I’m active for Regional Studies, Papers in Regional Science, Letters in Spatial and Resource Sciences, TESG, Environment and Planning B, Spatial Economic Analysis, and many other journals.
-I am member of the editorial board of TESG, or, in full, the Tijdschrift voor Economische en Sociale Geografie, where I am responsible for the book reviews.
+I am member of the editorial board of TESG, or, in full, the Tijdschrift voor Economische en Sociale Geografie, where I am also responsible for the book reviews.
 If you have an interesting, recent book in human geography (urban, rural, social, economic, political, etc.), feel free to contact me.
 I particularly appreciate critical reviews as well as reviews comparing books.
-I am also on the editorial board of RSPP.